In this article we will explore possible benefits of antioxidants on the inflammatory factors that may lead to progression of Macular Degeneration.

-One aspect of diet and nutrition’s in the role of Age-Related Macular Degeneration is as anti-inflammatory
+One aspect of diet and nutrition’s lifestyle modification factors in Age-Related Macular Degeneration is that they act as anti-inflammatories

-In November 2018, a team of medical university researchers in Italy published their findings in the journal Nutrients (2) on the role of inflammation and oxidation in the progression of age-related macular degeneration, or AMD.
-One potential approach, they write, to reduce the risk of AMD is the prescription of vitamins and other anti-oxidative micronutrients.
+In November 2018, a team of medical university researchers in Italy published their findings in the journal Nutrients (2) on the role of inflammation and oxidation in the progression of age-related macular degeneration.
+One potential approach, they write, to reduce the risk of age-related macular degeneration is the prescription of vitamins and other anti-oxidative micronutrients.
 The main reason for this choice resides in the theory that macular degeneration can be managed with an anti-inflammatory and anti-oxidant health program.
-Although the precise causes of AMD remain unknown, there is a clear role of inflammation in the pathophysiology of this disease.
+Although the precise causes of age-related macular degeneration remain unknown, there is a clear role of inflammation in the pathophysiology of this disease.

-Further, they contend, doctors should explore the role of high-fat and high simple-sugar diets on the development of AMD through damage of the gut microbiota that leads to systemic low-grade inflammation.
+Further, they contend, doctors should explore the role of high-fat and high simple-sugar diets on the development of age-related macular degeneration through damage of the gut microbiota that leads to systemic low-grade inflammation.
 Furthermore, recent evidence indicates a robust interaction between the gut microbiota and retina that is referred to as the “gut-retina axis”.
-A better understanding of the mechanisms that underlie this connection may help clinicians to prompt new models of personalized care of AMD based on the promotion of healthy nutritional habits and adequate micronutrient intake.
+A better understanding of the mechanisms that underlie this connection may help clinicians to prompt new models of personalized care of age-related macular degeneration based on the promotion of healthy nutritional habits and adequate micronutrient intake.
 These practices could modulate the gut microbiota toward a reduction of dysbiosis, leaky gut and lower gastro-intestinal distress and, consequently, retinal damage.